 Common Conditions

-By resetting the nervous system's heightened state, DSBs can help to alleviate pain and reduce inflammation.
+By resetting the nervous system's heightened state, SGBs can help to alleviate pain and reduce inflammation.

-Blocking signals along the sympathetic nervous system may reduce constriction of blood vessels.
+By blocking signals along the sympathetic nervous system, SGBs may help reduce blood vessel constriction.

 What to Expect